Aethese/Switchence/README.md

 # Switchence
-**Simple** Nintendo Switch rich presence app for Windows that allows you to show what game you're playing on Discord.
+Switchence is a **simple** Nintendo Switch rich presence app that allows you to show what game you're playing on Discord.
 What makes this better than other Discord rich presence apps is that this one **auto-updates** it's game list whenever you start it so you don't have to create your own Discord app, add your own images and edit the json file.

-You also have the ability to have the program auto update or you can get notified if their is a new update available for the program.
-What's great about this is that you can still use the program you have currently installed even if it is a lower version!
+# Features
+## Auto updating
+Not only does the program auto update itself, its game list does aswell!
+This makes sure you're always up to date without having to go to the GitHub page or fix the issues yourself.

+## Easy setup
+The program is easy to set up for your friend code and many options built into the program.
+You can view all of the available settings by typing 'options' in the set game input.

+## Very fast
+The program is very fast!
+Staying as fast as possible so you don't have to wait at all.

+## Active community
+Have a question, issue or [game request](https://github.com/Aethese/Switchence#game-requests)?
+Well ask away because you are guaranteed to get a response within a day or two!

-# Prerequisites
+# Installing from source
+* Python 3.7+ (may work with lower versions)
-* Download the latest version from [releases](https://github.com/Aethese/Switchence/releases/)
+* Download the latest file from [releases](https://github.com/Aethese/Switchence/releases/) (you can choose exe or Switchence.zip)
 * A Discord account and the Discord desktop app
 * An internet connection
 * Everything in the *requirements.txt* file